RN to MSN Programs

 Career Opportunities for Graduates of an RN to MSN Program in Nursing

 After completing an RN to MSN program, graduates will have an advanced degree in nursing, equipping them to be much more competitive in the field.
 The nursing profession is one of the most popular job fields in the US, and those with advanced nursing degrees are in especially high demand.
-According to the US Bureau of Labor Statistics, APRNs including nurse practitioners, nurse anesthetists, and nurse midwives earned a median wage of $96,460 in 2012.1 Nurse anesthetists earned the highest salary of these, bringing home a median salary of $148,160 in 2012.1 Nurse practitioners and midwives took home a median salary of around $89,000 in the same year.1
+According to the US Bureau of Labor Statistics, APRNs – including nurse practitioners, nurse anesthetists, and nurse midwives – earned a median annual wage of $107,460 in 2016.1 Nurse anesthetists earned the highest salary of these, bringing home a median annual wage of $160,270 as of 2016.1 Nurse practitioners and midwives earned a median annual wage of approximately $100,000 in the same year.1

-The job outlook for APRNs is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2022, significantly faster than other occupations, and over 10% faster than RN jobs.1,2 47,600 nurse anesthetist, midwife and practitioner jobs are expected to become available by the year 2022, with most of those being nurse practitioner jobs.1 The increased demand is due to healthcare legislation, an increased emphasis on preventative healthcare, and the aging (and subsequent need for care) of the baby boomer generation.
+The job outlook for advanced practice nurses is also promising, with advanced practice registered nurse jobs expected to increase by 31% through 2024, which is over 15% faster growth than is projected for RN jobs during the same time period.1,2 53,400 new nurse anesthetist, midwife, and practitioner jobs are expected to be added to the national job market by the year 2024, with most of these openings expected for nurse practitioners.1 The increased demand is due to healthcare legislation, an increased emphasis on preventative healthcare, and the aging (and subsequent need for care) of the baby boomer generation.
 APRNs who are willing to work in medically underserved areas (like inner-city and rural areas) will have an advantage in the job market.
-Longer-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase, so nurses who apply for these jobs may have a better chance.
+Longer-term care facilities are expected to have a greater need for nurses than hospitals, and home healthcare is also expected to see an increase in demand; nurses who apply for these jobs may have broader opportunities.

-Professional Nurse Educators Group – The PNEG offers a network for people in the nurse education profession, with an annual conference and a spirit of collaboration.
+- Professional Nurse Educators Group – PNEG offers a network for people in the nurse education profession, with an annual conference and a spirit of collaboration.

 Frequently Asked Questions